This is thielst's TypePad Profile.

 Santa Barbara, CA

-A hospital administrator, consultant and writer with a passion for improving healthcare!
+A former hospital administrator with a passion for improving healthcare!

 Recent Activity